 Learning through monitoring allows for informed corrective actions to be made to the project to achieve desired outcomes.
 This table identifies corrective actions for each performance criteria (as defined in NRDA regulations (15 CFR 990.55(b) (1) (vii)) but may not include all possible options; rather, it includes a list of potential actions for each individual parameter to be considered if the project is not performing as expected once implemented.
 Other corrective actions may be identified post-implementation, as appropriate.
 The decision of whether or not a corrective action should be implemented for a project should holistically consider the overall outcomes of the restoration project (i.e. looking at the combined evaluation of multiple performance criteria) in order to understand why project performance deviates from the predicted or anticipated outcome.
-The decision to implement a corrective action and the knowledge gained from the process could also inform the larger decision making framework, such as whether prioritization of the restoration technique should change or how to implement the restoration technique to improve the likelihood of achieving favorable project outcomes in future applications.
+The decision to implement a corrective action and the knowledge gained from the process could also inform the larger decision making framework, such as whether prioritization of the restoration technique should change or how to implement the restoration technique should change or how to implement the restoration technique should change or how to implement the restoration technique should of achieving favorable project outcomes in future applications.